-Step 2: If the issue is not resolved at the school level, the Colonial School District Section 504 of the Rehabilitation Act of 1973 Grievance Form shall be submitted to the District Section 504 Compliance Officer (Director of Student Services) within 180 calendar days of the alleged Section 504 violation to request a hearing.
+Step 2: If the issue is not resolved at the school level, the Colonial School District Grievance Form shall be submitted to the District Section 504 Compliance Officer (Director of Behavioral Health) or Title IX Compliance Officer within 180 calendar days of the alleged violation to request a hearing.
 The Compliance Officer will be independent and impartial.
 If he or she has prior knowledge of the situation, an independent and impartial designee shall be appointed.
 He or she will thoroughly and diligently investigate the circumstances of the concern, obtain information as to relevant witnesses and evidence, obtain all relevant evidence, hear equally from the grievant's witnesses, and other witnesses, equally review all evidence from the grievant and accused and interview and obtain statements from all relevant witnesses, and then present a report of his or her finding of fact and conclusions within 30 business days.
 The investigation will be adequate and reliable.

 The report of his or her findings shall be sent to the parties upon completion.

-The complaint should be sent to:
+The complaint should be sent to: Director of Behavioral Health for Section 504 Complaints

-Jon Cooper, Ed.D., Director of Behavioral Health Colonial School District 318 East Basin Road New Castle, DE 19720 Tel: (302) 323-2872 Fax: (302) 323-2748
+Section 504 - Coordinator Jon Cooper, Ed.
+Director - Behavioral Health Colonial School District 318 East Basin Road New Castle, DE 19720

-The Colonial School District Section 504 of the Rehabilitation Act of 1973 Grievance Form must be completed with all information listed below and signed by the grievant.
+The Colonial School District Grievance Form must be completed with all information listed below and signed by the grievant.

-- the child's name, date of birth, address and the school he or she attends; - complainant's name, address and phone number; - complainant's relationship to the child (parent, guardian, surrogate); - name, address, and phone number of the person representing complainant (if complainant has someone); - decision of the school with which complainant disagrees and the reason; - date complainant received this decision; and - complainant's signature.
+- the child's name, date of birth, address and the school he or she attends; - complainant's name, address and phone number; - complainant's relationship to the child (parent, guardian, surrogate); - name, address, and phone number of the person representing complainant (if complainant has someone); - decision of the school with which complainant disagrees and the reason; - date complainant received this decision; - and complainant's signature.